-Sports are an important part of the human experience.
-They create competition, but they also provide many life lessons.
 Sports are more than playing games, they involve learning how to win graciously and lose with the mindset of a champion.
 Athletes learn how to dig deep inside and come together in victory and defeat alike.

 Sports are a great source of inspiration for many people, and some of the motivational speeches are full of lessons that can apply to all aspects of life.
 Here are the best 10 motivational speeches in sports history.